Sharing the findings of my research on witch houses and cottages.

 Kyteler's home stood in the middle of Kilkenny, Ireland.
 Her home was large and made of stone.
 In fact, it still stands today and operates as a pub and inn.
 The inn touts itself as one of the oldest inns in Ireland, claiming to be established in 1324.

-Yes, the park is open from May - November.
-There are some timing restrictions, so definitely check the park's website before you head over there.
+- Can you visit?
+Yes, the park is open from May through November.
+There are some timing restrictions, so definitely check the park website before you head over there.
 The park is a nice woodland walk; unfortunately, the walk is not suitable for wheelchair-bound people.

 About the Cave